 During 1896-97, Pilcher and Ella were often to be seen in Glasgow’s dear green spaces testing what would become his most successful glider.
 The Hawk was equipped with the world's first sprung-wheeled undercarriage and helped Pilcher to break the world distance record in 1897.
 But on 30 September 1899, Pilcher crashed to the ground during what should have been a routine test flight on the glider.
 He never regained consciousness and died on 2 October 1899.

-The Hawk is perhaps both the most melancholy and most hopeful of all the objects in our new galleries.
+The Hawk is perhaps both the most melancholy and most hopeful of all the objects in our Science and Technology galleries.
 Although it ultimately killed its creator, the monoplane glider stands testament to Pilcher's unerring belief that we would one day fly.